But this I call to mind,

 and therefore I have hope: The steadfast love of the Lord never ceases,

 great is your faithfulness.

-Thomas Obadiah Chisholm was born in a Kentucky log cabin in 1866 and described himself as “just an old shoe.”
-He went to a country school and was made a teacher when he was 16 years old.
-He believed in and started following Christ when he was 27, and with no college or seminary education was ordained to the Methodist ministry at 36.
-But after a brief, strenuous pastorate he had to retire because of poor health and later became an insurance agent.
-In a 1941 letter Chisholm sat down and called to mind, and remembered his life:
+Thomas Obediah Chisholm was born in a Kentucky log cabin in 1866; he described himself as “just an old shoe.”
+He attended a small country school and became the school’s teacher at just 16 years of age.
+He became a Christian at age 27 and, with no college or seminary, became a Methodist minister.
+But after a brief pastorate he had to retire because of poor health, making ends meet as best he could.
+In a letter dated 1941, Chisholm wrote:

 There is no shadow of turning with Thee;

 Thou changest not, Thy compassions, they fail not:

 As thou hast been Thou forever wilt be.

 Great is Thy faithfulness, Great is Thy faithfulness,